mongodb/atlas-sdk-go/tools/transformer/README.md

 - Remove prefix or suffix from model name
 - Ignore if model name is not matching prefix or suffix

+5. Remove enums transformation

+For each model we will effectively remove all enum instances.
+Enums in current form are hard to ensure backwards compatibility.

 ## Transformation Validation

 Transformation engine does perform validation for invalid cases.